MVS: MVS filesystem

 Programs running on network-connected computers (such as the IBM AS/400) can use local data management interfaces to transparently create, manage, and access VSAM record-oriented files by using client-server products implemented according to Distributed Data Management Architecture (DDM).
 DDM is also the base architecture for the MVS DB2 server that implements Distributed Relational Database Architecture (DRDA).

 Virtual I/O (VIO)

-MVS includes a facility called Virtual I/O (VIO), with which temporary datasets can be stored in simulated tracks on the paging datasets, eliminating the overhead of allocation but adding some processing overhead.
+MVS includes a facility called Virtual I/O (VIO), with which temporary datasets can be stored in simulated tracks on the paging datasets, facilitating the use of existing access methods and eliminating the overhead of allocation but adding more processing overhead than needed for real DASD or for a memory mapped file system.

 Upgrades to MVS

 In addition to new functionality that IBM added with releases and sub-releases of OS/VS2, IBM provided a number of free Incremental Change Releases (ICRs) and Selectable Units (SUs) and chargeable program products and field developed programs that IBM eventually bundled as part of z/OS.
 These include: